apolite/hello-world/README.md

 # hello-world
-This is where I have begun to use this software.
+This is where I have begun to use the software.